beyondcode/livewire-devtools/README.md

 ### Installation

 This extension does not yet have a stable version publicly available.
+You can download the [pre-release](https://github.com/beyondcode/livewire-devtools/releases) version and manually install it.

 ### Manual Installation